 - b) Members of the Advisory Board shall be appointed by the Governor. - 1) Members shall serve a term of four years or until a successor is appointed and qualified.
-If a vacancy occurs, the Governor shall appoint a replacement to complete the original term created by the vacancy.

-- 2) The Governor shall select a chairperson. - 3) Members may serve multiple terms. - 4) Members shall not have an affiliation with, serve on the board of, or have a business relationship with a registered cultivation center or a registered medical cannabis dispensary. - 5) Members shall disclose any real or apparent conflicts of interest that may have a direct bearing of the subject matter, such as relationships with pharmaceutical companies, biomedical device manufacturers, or corporations whose products or services are related to the medical condition or disease to be reviewed. - 6) Members shall not be paid but will be reimbursed for travel expenses incurred while fulfilling the responsibilities of the Advisory Board. - d) The Advisory Board shall convene at the call of the Chair to: - 1) Examine debilitating conditions or diseases that would benefit from the medical use of cannabis, and; - 2) Review any new medical and scientific evidence pertaining to currently approved debilitating conditions. - 3) The Advisory Board shall issue an annual report of its activities each year.
+If a vacancy occurs, the Governor shall appoint a replacement to complete the original term created by the vacancy. - 2) The Governor shall select a chairperson. - 3) Members may serve multiple terms. - 4) Members shall not have an affiliation with, serve on the board of, or have a business relationship with a registered cultivation center or a registered medical cannabis dispensary. - 5) Members shall disclose any real or apparent conflicts of interest that may have a direct bearing of the subject matter, such as relationships with pharmaceutical companies, biomedical device manufacturers, or corporations whose products or services are related to the medical condition or disease to be reviewed. - 6) Members shall not be paid but will be reimbursed for travel expenses incurred while fulfilling the responsibilities of the Advisory Board. - c) The Advisory Board shall convene at the call of the Chair to:

+- 1) Examine debilitating conditions or diseases that would benefit from the medical use of cannabis, and; - 2) Review any new medical and scientific evidence pertaining to currently approved debilitating conditions. - 3) The Advisory Board shall issue an annual report of its activities each year.

-(Source: Added by Emergency rulemaking at 40 Ill.
-Reg. , effective , for a maximum of 150 days)
+(Source: Added at 40 Ill.
+Reg. \\\\\, effective \\\\\)

-Section 946.60 Confidentiality EMERGENCY
+Section 946.60 Confidentiality

-a) The following information received and records kept by the Department for purposes of administering this Part are subject to all applicable federal privacy laws, are confidential, are exempt from the Illinois Freedom of Information Act, and are not subject to disclosure to any individual or public or private entity, except as necessary for authorized employees of the Department to perform official duties of the Department pursuant to this Part:

-- 1) Applications or renewals, their contents and supporting information submitted by qualifying patients and designated caregivers, including information regarding designated caregivers and physicians; - 2) The individual names and other information identifying persons to whom the Department has issued registry identification cards; and - 3) All medical records provided to the Department in connection with an application for a registry identification card. - b) Department hard drives or other data recording media that are no longer in use and that contain cardholder information will be destroyed. - c) Data subject to this Section shall not be combined or linked in any manner with any other list or database and shall not be used for any purpose not provided by this Part or the Act.
-(Section 150(a) of the Act) - d) Any dispensing information required to be kept under Section 135 or 150 of the Act or under this Part will identify cardholders by their registry identification numbers and not contain names or other personally identifying information. - e) The Department of Agriculture, the Department of Financial and Professional Regulation and the Illinois State Police may verify registry identification cards.
-Law enforcement personnel shall have access to the Department's on-line verification system to verify application date and application status of qualifying patients who have submitted an application for a registry identification card. - f) This Section does not preclude the following notifications: - 1) Department employees may notify law enforcement if information submitted to the Department is suspected to be falsified or fraudulent. - 2) The Department may notify State or local law enforcement about alleged criminal violations of this Part. - 3) The Department will notify the Department of Financial and Professional Regulation if there is reasonable cause to believe that a physician has:
+- a) The following information received and records kept by the Department for purposes of administering this Part are subject to all applicable federal privacy laws, are confidential, are exempt from the Illinois Freedom of Information Act, and are not subject to disclosure to any individual or public or private entity, except as necessary for authorized employees of the Department to perform official duties of the Department pursuant to this Part: - 1) Applications or renewals, their contents and supporting information submitted by qualifying patients and designated caregivers, including information regarding designated caregivers and physicians; - 2) The individual names and other information identifying persons to whom the Department has issued registry identification cards; and - 3) All medical records provided to the Department in connection with an application for a registry identification card. - b) Department hard drives or other data recording media that are no longer in use and that contain cardholder information will be destroyed. - c) Data subject to this Section shall not be combined or linked in any manner with any other list or database and shall not be used for any purpose not provided by this Part or the Act.
+(Section 150(a) of the Act) - d) Any dispensing information required to be kept under Section 135 or 150 of the Act or under this Part will identify cardholders by their registry identification numbers and not contain names or other personally identifying information.